HomeOnMars/projektoOmnijo/OmniCentro/Historio.md

   curing became faster, doctors are more empathetic, and the overall health level in the entire island began to increase.
-  Even that local celebrity was miraculously re-awaken from her coma and recovered in record speed.
+  Even that local celebrity was miraculously re-awaken from her coma and recovered in record speed.<br>
   Not everyone bought that story though;
   and the emmigration rate reached another high point after this shenanigan.